Are you concerned about your small business’ sales?

 2. Prioritize your most promising opportunities

 That’s why proper opportunity management is so important.
 By taking a step back to evaluate your sales pipeline as a whole, you can identify and focus on the deals you’re most likely to win.
-As a result, the process of closing sales will become much more efficient.
+As a result, the process of closing sales becomes much more efficient.

 Method:CRM users: Use the “Opportunity by Stage” chart to easily identify which opportunities are in the later stages of the sales process.